worldbank/sdg-metadata/docs/metadata/ru/10-6-1/SOURCE_TYPE.md

 indicator: 10-6-1
 slug: SOURCE_TYPE
 ---
-Data sources
+# Data sources

-Description
+## Description

 Annual reports, as presented on the website of the institution in question, are used as sources of data.

 Sources of information by institution:

-United Nations General Assembly: website of the General Assembly
+United Nations General Assembly:<br>
+website of the General Assembly

-United Nations Security Council:
+United Nations Security Council:<br>
 Report of the Security Council for the respective year

-United Nations Economic and Social Council:
+United Nations Economic and Social Council:<br>
 Report of the Economic and Social Council for the respective year

-International Monetary Fund:
+International Monetary Fund:<br>
 Annual Report for the respective year

-International Bank for Reconstruction and Development:
+International Bank for Reconstruction and Development:<br>
 Management’s Discussion & Analysis and Financial Statements for the respective year

-International Finance Corporation:
+International Finance Corporation:<br>
 Annual Report (volume 2) for the respective year

-African Development Bank:
+African Development Bank:<br>
 Annual Report for the respective year

-Asian Development Bank:
+Asian Development Bank:<br>
 Annual Report for the respective year

-Inter-American Development Bank:
+Inter-American Development Bank:<br>
 Annual Report for the respective year

-World Trade Organisation:
+World Trade Organisation:<br>
 WTO Annual Report 2015

-Financial Stability Board:
+Financial Stability Board:<br>
 Charters of the Financial Stability Board

 List:

-General Assembly website;
+General Assembly website;<br>
-Report of the Security Council;
+Report of the Security Council;<br>
-Report of the Economic and Social Council,
+Report of the Economic and Social Council,<br>
-Report of the International Monetary Fund;
+Report of the International Monetary Fund;<br>
-IBRD's Management’s Discussion & Analysis and Financial Statements; IFC Annual Report (volume 2);
+IBRD's Management’s Discussion & Analysis and Financial Statements;<br>
+IFC Annual Report (volume 2);<br>
-AfDB Annual Report;
+AfDB Annual Report;<br>
-ADB Annual Report;
+ADB Annual Report;<br>
-IADB Annual Report;
+IADB Annual Report;<br>
-WTO Annual Report;
+WTO Annual Report;<br>
 Charters of the Financial Stability Board